Bureaus and Departments

 Long Term Care Ombudsman Program - The Long-Term Care Ombudsman Program provides individual advocacy to residents of skilled nursing facilities, residential care homes and assisted living facilities.
 The State Ombudsman also advocates for systemic changes in policy and legislation in order to protect the health, safety, welfare and rights of individuals who reside in those settings.

 Public Information/Communications- The Public Information Office is responsible for all departmental communications.
 This includes media inquiries, social media and agency websites.
-The Public Information Office also acts as a backup for all Freedom of Information Act requests.
+The Public Information Office also acts as the conduit for all Freedom of Information Act requests.
+To Submit a Freedom of Information Request, Click on the link below:

 State Unit on Aging - The State Unit on Aging administers federal and state programs that provide in-home services, meals, senior community employment, health insurance counseling, services for family caregivers such as respite care and other supportive services.
 Further, the unit provides oversight of and leadership for the Coalition for Elder Justice in Connecticut.